MooersLab/annotatedBibliography/README.md

 The *main.aux* file is hidden on Overleaf.
 Find it under the "Logs and outputs" pulldown menu.

-The following command will preserve the letter case in the keycite.
+The following command will preserve the letter case in the cite key.
 The default behavior is to lower the case.

 ```bash